 Step 2: Funds your account

-Step 3: Choose how much IOTA you want to trade
+Step 3: Choose how many IOTA coins you want to trade

 Step 4: Buy MIOTA (go long) or sell MIOTA (go short)